How precision agriculture helps increase productivity

-By using precision agriculture, CoatzaDrone and Advan México were able to identify the points of greatest water stress, and take targeted action.
+CoatzaDrone and Advan México were able to identify the points of greatest water stress and take targeted action by using precision agriculture techniques.

 Installing irrigation or digging drains, as the site requires has the potential to improve not only this crop but the seasons to come.

 “By knowing where to turn on the irrigation in a targeted way, considerably saved the use of water, energy, and costs.
 Having good practices for the identification of probable areas of water stress and applying the necessary corrective measures in these areas, it is expected we will be able to improve production by 30% annually,” concludes Esteban Chavez Cocom.